lazyxeon/Genesis-Code-Protocol/CLI Bundle/Readme.md

-# GCP CLI Tool
+# GRCP CLI Bundle

-A command-line interface for the Genesis Recursive Code Protocol (GCP).
+The CLI Bundle provides a command-line interface for orchestrating GRCP protocols.
+It supports running specific versions, risk tiers, and full invention cycles with automation.

+## Installation

+1. Ensure Python 3.10+ is installed.
+2. Install dependencies: